 HOW TO JOIN

 To register, simply follow the link below and complete the registration form.
 After joining the network, you will receive your bimonthly match via email.

 “Through CONNECT.ed I was recently matched with Pooria Sarrami, a Research Fellow at ACI Institute of Trauma and Injury Management.
 Pooria and I live on opposite sides of the country, so we decided it was best to have a phone link up.

 As we both have an interest in Trauma, it was great to speak with Pooria and learn about some of his research projects.
 Being CONNECT.ed with Pooria has given me a contact that I would not previously have found, and it has opened up partnership opportunities for the future.”

-Built upon networks run by other agencies such as the International Federation of the Red Cross and Red Crescent Societies (IFRC) CONNECT.ed is run by Know Injury Team which aims to enhance the capacity of injury prevention and community safety practitioners to deliver evidence-informed activities.
+Built upon networks run by other agencies such as the International Federation of the Red Cross and Red Crescent Societies (IFRC), CONNECT.ed is provided by Injury Matters’ Know Injury program.
+CONNECT.ed supports participants in establishing partnerships and developing their capacity to prevent injuries.